gabesumner/demo-builder/README.md

 DATABASE_URL=postgres://user:password@host:5432/dbname
 ```

-When this is set, all demo data is stored in a `demos` table which is created automatically on startup.
-Google Drive integration is disabled in this mode.
+When this is set, all demo data and images are stored in Postgres tables which are created automatically on startup.

 For remote databases (e.g. Heroku Postgres), SSL is enabled automatically.
 For `localhost`, SSL is skipped.